Chadi Hammami

-Chadi Bin Al Basheer Hammami (born 14 June 1986) is a Tunisian international footballer who plays for CS Sfaxien as a midfielder.
+Chadi Bin Al Basheer Hammami (born 14 June 1986) is a Tunisian retired international footballer who played as a midfielder, mostly for CS Sfaxien.

 Club career

 Born in Sfax, Hammami has played for CS Sfaxien and Al-Kuwait.
 On 15 May 2016, he signed a contract with Dubai Club for one season.
 On 27 September, he signed a contract with Dibba Al-Hisn for one season.
 He then played in Kuwait with Al-Fahaheel before returning to CS Sfaxien.

 International career

 Hammami made his international debut for Tunisia in 2007, and represented them at the Africa Cup of Nations in 2010 and 2013.
 He has also appeared in FIFA World Cup qualifying matches.
+His last appearance for the national team was in 2014.